-BBII continues to work at a low productivity rate in signal design and installation.
+The JPB's forecasted substantial completion date for the BBII contract in the MPS February update is October 22, 2022.
 JPB is working with BBII to improve progress on both signal system which lags behind baseline productivity level, and traction power facilities which continue to progress at a slow rate.

-The JPB's forecasted substantial completion date for the BBII contract in the MPS January update is still August 26, 2022.
+The forecasted revenue service date (RSD) is now December 06, 2022.
 However, this date is subject to change in the future upon concluding the mediation process between JPB and BBII.